davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 As with the service case, [Typescript's `satisfies` operator][typescript-satisfies] will help you write the proper JSON of metadata values to set.
 Later it will be explained what's that `GlobalMetadata` type

-Check out the [Angular v17 app `app.routes.ts` file](../e2e/a17/src/app/app.routes.ts) for a full routes file example
+Check out the [Angular v17 example app] [`app.routes.ts` file](https://github.com/davidlj95/ngx/blob/main/projects/ngx-meta/e2e/a17/src/app/app.routes.ts) for a full routes file example

 ## 🗺️ 4.
 Explore [all metadata you can set](https://www.youtube.com/watch?v=1kzb6uf0U0k)